Filter to Spotlight

 Reishi fine mycelium fabric

 Reishi fine mycelium fabric by MycoWorks provides an alternative to animal leather and plastic-based textiles made using polyurethane (PU) or polyvinyl chloride (PVC).
 This luxury mycelium leather that looks and feels like fine animal leather but with much lower environmental impact.
+The price is around 300 usd/sqm and it is manufactured in sheets measuring 900 x 600 mm.
 Image MycoWorks.

 Malai coconut leather